Applicants are strongly encouraged to read the entire guidelines prior to submitting

 - VentureWell will send the Principal Investigator a formal notification letter and approved budget.

-- Grant funds will be awarded to the team’s college or university for the use of the team.
+- Grant funds will be awarded to the team’s college or university for use by the team.

-- Stage 2 E-Teams will need to commit to sending at least two key team members to a Stage 2 workshop (team expenses should be included in the Stage 2 proposed budget).
-See the event schedule in the E-Team Program guidelines for workshop dates.
+- Stage 2 E-Teams will need to identify and register the two key team members who will participate in the Stage 2 workshop.
+See Calendar graphic above for the workshop dates.

 If you have questions that are not answered in the above, please contact us at firstname.lastname@example.org or call (413) 587-2172.